Carderock Springs, Bethesda

 ✓ Pros

-NPS land at the end of the street — C&O Canal, Mather Gorge, Potomac access
+NPS land at the doorstep: C&O Canal, Carderock Recreation Area, Potomac River access

 ✗ Cons

-Car-dependent — no walkable retail or restaurants in the neighborhood
+Car-dependent — no walkable retail, restaurants, or grocery

-No Metro within walking distance — nearest station is 4–5 miles away
+No Metro within walking distance — nearest station (Bethesda, Red Line) is about 6 miles

-Older mechanical systems in many homes — inspect HVAC, electrical, plumbing carefully
+1960s-era systems in many homes — inspect HVAC, electrical, and plumbing carefully

 Why Buyers Love Carderock Springs

 If Carderock Springs sounds like your neighborhood, let's talk.
-I know this market well — the homes that are priced right, the ones that need work, and when something exceptional is about to come to market.
+I know this market house by house — what's original, what's been done well, and when something exceptional is about to come available.

 Contact Pey View Listings